Rakshit828/ai-news-verse/README.md

 - **🔐 Cookie-Based JWT Authentication** - Secure session management with httpOnly cookies, no token storage needed
 - **📰 Multi-Source News Aggregation** - Curated content from 10+ premium AI news sources (Google News, Anthropic, OpenAI)
 - **🏷️ Category Management** - Customize your news preferences with flexible category selection
+- ** Information about various blog posts on AI ** - The application not only provides news but also the blog post / articles and opinions on AI.

 ---

+### On Development
+- **Real time notification for users**
+- **Using background processes to periodically fetch the latest articles.**

 ## 🏗️ Architecture